 MEC Group’s Collaborative Consulting Partners:

-Theodra Washington (Certified Educational Planner) has over fifteen years of experience working with the independent school admission process, with 5 spent as the Associate Director of Lower and Middle School Admission at Sidwell Friends School.
+Theodra Washington (Certified Educational Planner) has over twenty years of experience working with the independent school admission process, with 5 spent as the Associate Director of Lower and Middle School Admission at Sidwell Friends School.
 With more than twenty years of experience working with public and private school students from preschool through high school, Theodra’s roles have ranged from school-wide diversity coordinator, physical education teacher and athletic department head, varsity volleyball coach, health instructor, NAACP parent representative, and parent advocate.
 Theodra has also worked in schools with special needs students and with nonprofit organizations for underprivileged children.
 She consults with a unique variety of schools and programs across the Washington, DC area, providing program-wide support in classroom design, accessibility, and best practices.
 She holds a BS from Florida A&M University, and was featured in articles about DC-area Educational Consultants in the Washingtonian Magazine and in Washington Business Journal.
-Theodra is also a Professional Member of IECA
+Theodra is also a Professional Member of IECA.
+Watch this video to learn how IECA members help families with the independent school search.

 Jennifer (Jen) Hursey, M.ED. holds a BS in Early Childhood Education from the University of West Georgia, and an M Ed in Special Education from Lesley University, where she trained within the selective Lesley-Brookline Schools Collaborative.
 She began her career in education as the lead (and sole) teacher in a 2-day a week, 2-year old preschool class in Fayetteville, GA.
 Since her first teaching job, Jen has worked as a service provider in an independent school for students with learning disabilities; taught kindergarten, first, and fourth grades; served as a learning specialist in a K-8 school and then a 5-8 middle school; and provided behavioral consulting and behavior therapy supervision for early intervention and supplementary services in Massachusetts.
 In 2008, she established J.Hursey Consulting, working with individuals, families, and organizations.
 Jen is a talented and skilled diagnostician, who in collaboration with Sally Madden, PhD D, provides valuable exceptional assessment services, including behavioral observation, cognitive testing, neurocognitive testing, academic achievement testing, behavioral rating scale analysis, and projective testing.
 In Jen’s work to identify and address concerns, she relies on her training and expertise in the fields of Child Development, Elementary Education and Special Education, Applied Behavior Analysis, Cognitive Behavior Therapy, and Positive Psychology.
 Jen is also a trained Cogmed Coach (http://www.cogmed.com/).